Top-Dressing the Lawn: Why It’s Important and How to Do It

 How to Top-Dress a Lawn

 Top-dressing isn’t a difficult lawn task.
 Depending on the size of your yard, it’s possible to complete this task in a day.
 It’s a labor-intensive job, but DIYers can speed it up by renting a motorized spreader.
-These basic steps should be followed in order for best results.
+You’ll want to follow these basic steps in order for best results.

 1. Test your soil.
 It’s important to determine the soil’s pH and any possible nutrient deficiencies to identify whether it needs amending.